3dem/emhub/docs/developer_guide/content.rst

 Extending the REST API
 ----------------------

-In the Javascript code of this example, the function ``onPlateOkButtonClick`` send a request to the REST API endpoint ``api.create_plate``.
-This was not part of the builtin EMhub API but it was an extension.
-To do that, one can provide a ``$EMHUB_INSTACE/extra/api.py`` file that will take the api Flask Blueprint object and define a function ``extend_api`` to define more endpoints.
-In this case it looks like this:
+In the JavaScript code of this example, the function ``onPlateOkButtonClick`` sends a request to the REST API endpoint ``api.create_plate``.
+This was not part of the built-in EMhub API but was an extension.
+To achieve this, one can provide a ``$EMHUB_INSTANCE/extra/api.py`` file that will take the API Flask Blueprint object and define a function ``extend_api`` to define more endpoints.
+In this case, it looks like this:

 .. code-block:: python
-    :caption: $EMHUB_INSTACE/extra/api.py
+    :caption: $EMHUB_INSTANCE/extra/api.py

     def extend_api(api_bp):